olgeestuff/olgeecodes/README.md

 # olgeecodes
-This is a demo app for deploying to azure
+This is a demo app for deploying to aws app service
+I think this is wrong so I deleted it